Dre Campbell Farm

 17 Natural Ways to Get Rid of Tomato Hornworms

-One is to simply handpick them off the plants and toss them into the chicken coop.
+One method is to simply handpick them off the plants and toss them into the chicken coop.

-Another is to use diatomaceous earth.
-This fine powder works by cutting through the caterpillars’ exoskeletons and dehydrating them.
+Another remedy is to use diatomaceous earth.
+This type of powder works by cutting through the caterpillars’ exoskeletons and dehydrating them.

-Below, we’ll expand on these remedies and highlight more ways to control tomato horn worms naturally.
+Below, we’ll expand on these remedies and highlight more ways to control tomato horn worms organically.

 What Are Tomato Hornworms?

-These critters are a type of caterpillar that can do a great deal of damage to your tomato plants and other crops like pepper plants.
+These critters are big, green caterpillars that have a horn-like tail.
+They can cause damage to your tomato plants and other crops, like pepper plants.

 How to Get Rid of Tomato Hornworms Naturally

 If you’ve got a tomato hornworm problem, don’t worry!
-As we’ve highlighted earlier, there are a few things you can do to get rid of them organically.
-Below, we’ll talk about these in detail.
+As mentioned, there are a few things you can do to get rid of them naturally.
+Below, we’ll talk about these remedies in detail.

 1. Pick Them Off